 Notes

-• You will need a stainless steel bowl, stainless steel cooling rack, and rubber gloves for the lye bath.
+- You will need a stainless steel bowl, stainless steel whisk, and sturdy rubber gloves for the lye bath.
+Cover baking sheet pans with a silicon mat or quality parchment paper to prevent the sticking of pretzels.